 Here are three signs that weaning has begun naturally or that it may be time to begin:

 1. Your baby has become too busy to breastfeed.
 Once your child is mobile, he may become too busy exploring his world to sit still and nurse, especially during the day.
-Don’t be surprised if he still nuzzles up to you for a little breastfeeding closeness before bedtime or when he’s in need of comfort.
+Don't be surprised, though, if he still nuzzles up to you for a little breastfeeding closeness before bedtime or when he's in need of comfort.

-2. Your baby’s tastes shift to solid food.
+2. Your baby's tastes shift to solid food.
 Once your little one discovers solid food, he may begin to lose interest in breast milk in favor of all the interesting new tastes and textures you are now offering him.
-Keep in mind, however, that solid foods should not replace breast milk or formula before your child’s first birthday.
-Instead, think of solids as an addition to breast milk (or formula) until your baby is at least one year old.
+Keep in mind, however, that solid foods should not replace breast milk or formula before your child's first birthday.
+Instead, think of solids as an addition to breast milk (or formula) until your baby is at least 1 year old.